 This test is performed at each range gate and beam for backscatter points with the same propagation path within the extended range gate window specified in columns 1 and 3 in Table 2.
 When examining spatial structures, backscatter is gathered for three beams at a time.
-When examining temporal structures, backscatter is gathered for a single beam in a 20 min window.
+When examining temporal structures, backscatter is gathered for a single beam in a 20 minute window.
 The spatial continuity is tested at all times before the temporal continuity is tested.

-In each propagation path, range gate, beam, and time window the number of points in each field of view is calculated, allowing each backscatter point to be flagged as being part of a structure, being an outlier, or being part of a mixed field of view region.
-Backscatter is flagged as being part of a structure if over two thirds of the points are found to lie in one field of view, and the point being considered originates from that field of view.
-This fraction of points was chosen to strike a balance between allowing regions of mixed propagation paths and reducing incorrect field of view, it is flagged as an outlier.
-If less than two thirds of the backscatter originate from the same field of view, all the points are flagged as a lying in a mixed region.
+In each propagation path, range gate, beam, and time window the number of 361 points in each field-of-view is calculated, allowing each backscatter point to be flagged 362 as being part of a structure, being an outlier, or being part of a mixed field-of-363 view region.
+Backscatter is flagged as being part of a structure if over two thirds 364 of the points are found to lie in one field-of-view, and the point being considered 365 originates from that field-of-view.
+This fraction of points was chosen to strike a 366 balance between allowing regions of mixed propagation paths and reducing incorrect 367 field-of-view assignments.
+If a structure is identified and the point being considered 368 originates from the opposite field-of-view, it is flagged as an outlier.
+If less than 369

+370 two thirds of the backscatter originate from the same field-of-view, all the points are 371 flagged as lying in a mixed region.